vorlie/snake/README.md

 ## ⚙️ Customization

 Check out the **Settings** menu to tweak the experience:
-- **Themes**: Switch between "Classic Green", "Cyberpunk", and "Monochrome".
+- **Themes**: Switch between "Classic Green", "Cyberpunk", "Monochrome", and "Retro".
+- **Audio**: Adjust Music and SFX volume percentages.
 - **Graphics**: Toggle Bloom, V-Sync, and Fullscreen.
 - **Effects**: Adjust Bloom intensity and Chromatic Aberration levels to your liking.